harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

    <summary>Install a new delegate</summary>

     1. In **Delegates Setup**, select **Install new Delegate**.
 The delegate wizard appears.
-    2. In the **New Delegate** dialog, select **Kubernetes** in **Select where you want to install your Delegate**, then select **Kubernetes Manifest** in **Install your Delegate**.
+    2. In the **New Delegate** dialog, in **Select where you want to install your Delegate**, select **Kubernetes**.
+    3. In **Install your Delegate**, select **Kubernetes Manifest**.
-    3. Enter a delegate name.
+    4. Enter a delegate name.
         - Delegate names must be unique within a namespace and should be unique in your cluster.
         - A valid name includes only lowercase letters and does not start or end with a number.
         - The dash character (“-”) can be used as a separator between letters.
-    4. In a Terminal, run the following cURL command to copy the Kuberntes YAML file to the target location for installation.
+    5. At a terminal, run the following cURL command to copy the Kuberntes YAML file to the target location for installation.

     `curl -LO https://raw.githubusercontent.com/harness/delegate-kubernetes-manifest/main/harness-delegate.yaml`

-    5. Open the `harness-delegate.yaml` file.
+    6. Open the `harness-delegate.yaml` file.
 Find and specify the following placeholder values as described.

     | **Value** | **Description** |
     | :-- | :-- |